Questions concerning the Filmscanner Reflecta RPS 7200, 10M

 There are strips on the image.
 What should be done?

 If after the pre-scan or after the fine scan some strips get visible on the image (see vertical stripe in the adjacent image), one or more elements of the CCD sensor are either polluted or defect.
+Another reason may be an error in the scanner internal image data processing.
+In order to exclude this possibility, please, make a firmware update for your scanner.

 While the CCD-sensor of a digital camera consists on a matrix of for example 3000 x 2000 CCD-elements and the outfall of one single element leads to a black or coloured dot on the image, as the CCD-sensor of a filmscaner consists on one CCD-line with for example 5000 elements.
 As an image is always scanned with the same CCD-sensor line by line, the outfall of an CCD element has an effect on each of the lines so that a vertical image strip results.